What is chaos gardening? Say hello to the RHS Chelsea trend you need in your life

 How do dandelions play into the chaos gardening trend?

-Dandelions were a major feature in some of the gardens at the RHS Chelsea Flower Show this year, so it makes sense that the (admittedly pretty) weeds are embraced as ornamental flowers in the chaos gardening trend.
+Dandelions were a major feature in some of the gardens at the RHS Chelsea Flower Show in 2023, so it makes sense that the (admittedly pretty) weeds are embraced as ornamental flowers in the chaos gardening trend.

 'Dandelions are highly resilient and adaptable to various surroundings,' says Andrew, 'and their bright yellow flowers provide plenty of nectar for pollinators like bees and butterflies.'